The Journey of Eating Local: Transforming Our Food Habits

 Cheese

-It really is quite simple to replace your entire big box grocery list.
-Start with one item and make it your mission to find more.
-The funny thing, though, is you will find so much more than food.
-Next, you will be looking into body care items, locally made jewelry, art, pottery, books, and music.
-This mission will eventually just turn into a way of life for you, and you will not even see it coming.
+It truly is quite simple to replace your entire big box grocery list.
+Start with one item, making it your mission to discover more.
+Interestingly, you may find more than just food.
+You might also explore body care items, locally made jewelry, art, pottery, books, and music.

 Conclusion

-Embrace what your local community has to offer.
-Start building those relationships.
-Step out of those boundaries.
+Embrace the treasures offered by your local community.
+Start building meaningful relationships.
+Step outside your comfort zone.
 Try something extraordinary.
-You won’t know how great it feels until you begin.
-One step at a time, one ingredient at a time.
+You won't realize how great it feels until you begin.
+Take it one step at a time, one ingredient at a time.